Thursday, October 24, 2024

 Gamers gathering and perusing the tables at the start of the Open Game Day.

 Last Saturday (Oct 19), our club (The Northern Conspiracy) held it's first open game day.
-Our club is located in Northern New England, with members from New Hampshire, Maine, Massachusetts, and Vermont, and it meets once per night for gaming sessions at a venue in New Hampshire.
+Our club is located in Northern New England, with members from New Hampshire, Maine, Massachusetts, and Vermont, and it meets once per month for a game night gaming session at a venue in New Hampshire.
 Once or twice per year, we hold a "Game Day" on a Saturday.
 These are usually big games or linked table campaigns that are all day affairs.
 However, we sometimes run multiple smaller games on our game days--an extended version of our game nights that allow people to get in a full day of gaming.
 This year, we decided to do some outreach and held an Open Game Day.
 Although we certainly were interested the usual--introducing our club to new prospective members--a major aim was to showcase historical miniatures gaming to the larger community of gamers.
 Towards these ends, we hosted a range of participation games, five in the morning and three in the afternoon.
 The idea was to have games that weren't too challenging in terms of rules, that would be in known/popular periods (like WWII), or that would demonstrate the visual appeal of other, lesser known periods, showcasing the range of options available in historical gaming.
 Here is a run down of the games (I ran my joust, which is the last in this report).
 As usual, you may clix pix for BIG PIX.

 Battle of Rhode Island, 28mm American War of Independence